 I’ve been to Dingle so many times I’ve lost count, when my own children were younger we went there a lot, surfing, hiking, swimming, safety, wildlife, nature, the peninsula has it all.
 We often looked at the mountains and declared their beauty along with the beauty of Ireland itself.
 I wanted to know more about the area but was not drawn to any of the books that were available at that time.
 So when this book was suggested to me I wasn’t expecting what I read.

 A writer that has a firm grasp of the Dingle Peninsula, London, Dublin and Connemara, a writer who can show me the dynamics of the people of these places and link in the similarities of the customs, breaking down barriers and opening up new ways to connect.
 Of course I’m going to be interested, this is the Irish way that I try to chat about.
-So while I gazed out the window and Joe negotiated the tractors (silage time) and we passed through the towns and villages that are scattered, I became more excited by what I might find myself.
+So while I gazed out the window and my friend negotiated the tractors (silage time) and we passed through the towns and villages that are scattered, I became more excited by what I might find myself.
 I’m coming back with a new perspective, a new sense of place.
 I’m coming back to see where these Legends of old walked (and danced) and told stories themselves.

 We got to Felicity and Wilf’s house on an Irish hillside in the afternoon and we’re met at the door with one of the warmest welcomes I’ve ever received.
 I’m a psychoanalyst by training and I pick up on people’s body language, I do it without knowing I do it, I’ve been doing it so long it’s now part of who I am.
-Joe has an inbuilt aversion to ‘nonsense’, it’s something that I admire in him so out of the corner of my eye I checked to see how he was and I could sense his comfort too.
+My friend has an inbuilt aversion to ‘nonsense’, it’s something that I admire in them so out of the corner of my eye I checked to see how they were and I could sense their comfort too.
 The long arm of the musician extended to offer his hand as Felicity herself appeared at the door, smiles all around with a hug for her and the first thing I notice were the spuds in the garden, not a bit of blight on them, the rows were perfect and even though this sounds idiotic, I even noticed the butterflies fluttering from one patch to another and I knew that what this woman writes is what she sees and believes.
 I looked over the hedge to the magnificent mountains and recalled what I’d read in her book.
 Legends were made here, stories and folklore are still shared.

 For people who still hanker for the ‘old ways’ this read proves that these old ways are still very much alive and can be re-created in our own home, wherever we are, with the smallest of efforts.